6 Really Good Things That Happen to Your Body When You Quit Sugar

 Since having fewer sweets helps you keep off excess pounds, you'll also be more protected against type 2 diabetes.
 But eating less sugar also lowers your risk of the disease in another way: "A diet with lots of fast-digesting carbohydrates, like sugar, requires the pancreas to release lots of insulin, meal after meal, day after day," explains Dr. Ludwig.
 "That excessive demand may overtax insulin-producing cells, causing them to malfunction, eventually leading to diabetes."

 Set your ticker up for success

 Good heart health helps you power through everything from intense spin classes to late-night work deadlines.
 But fueling up with cookies and caramel lattes doesn't do your heart any favors.
 Research suggests added sugar can take a real toll on the cardiovascular system.
-A 2014 study revealed that people who consumed 17 percent to 21 percent of their daily calories from the sweet stuff had a 38 percent higher risk of dying from heart disease compared with those who kept their added sugar intake to 8 percent of their daily calories.
+A 2014 study revealed that people who consumed 17% to 21% of their daily calories from the sweet stuff had a 38% higher risk of dying from heart disease compared with those who kept their added sugar intake to 8% of their daily calories.
 The bottom line: Cutting back now will pay off big-time later.

 To get our top stories delivered to your inbox, sign up for the Healthy Living newsletter